Axobot-org/Axobot/docs/scam-detector.rst

 Dataset Creation
 ----------------

 It all starts with the creation of the dataset, which will be used by our agent (the AI) to train.
-To achieve this, Zbot scans many real messages from Discord and external datasets, and tries to detect their dangerousness.
+To achieve this, Axobot scans many real messages from Discord and external datasets, and tries to detect their dangerousness.

 But since the model is still in its beginnings, it needs to check if its classification is correct, it cannot base its learning only on what it already knows!
 Therefore, as soon as the bot thinks that a message is potentially a scam, it sends a confirmation request in a private channel before actually recording it as a scam.
 This system also allows us to verify that no personal data or sensitive messages are recorded in our database.